OctoFarm/OctoFarm/docs/ENVIRONMENT_SETUP.md

 # OctoFarm Server Environment Variables
 OctoFarm Server can be configured with environment variables.
-In each setup there are ways to do this:
+There's different ways to do this **for each setup**:
 - specify a `.env` file.
-This works for all setups:
+This works for these setups:
-    - node, nodemon and pm2
-    - docker-compose: using the `environment` section [(Read docker-compose environment)](https://docs.docker.com/compose/environment-variables/)
-        - docker: using the `--env-file ./.env` command [(Read docker options)](https://docs.docker.com/engine/reference/commandline/run/#options)
+    - NodeJS with `pm2`
+    - NodeJS with `nodemon`
     - (FUTURE) windows setup (not available yet)
     - (FUTURE) Unix setup (not available yet)
-- specify each variable separately, this can become tedious:
+- docker - specify each variable separately, this can become tedious:
     - docker: using the `-e VARIABLE=value` command repeatedly
+- docker - all at once
+    - docker: using the `--env-file ./.env` command [(Read docker options)](https://docs.docker.com/engine/reference/commandline/run/#options)
+    - docker-compose: using the `environment` section [(Read docker-compose environment)](https://docs.docker.com/compose/environment-variables/)

 ## Required and optional variables
 The following variables are read and used by OctoFarm at startup.
 Always restart your server after a change.

-- MONGO (Required) **the connection to mongodb**
+- MONGO (Required) **the connection to mongodb**.
+For example:
 > MONGO=mongodb://127.0.0.1:27017/octofarm
-- OCTOFARM_PORT (Optional, default=4000) **the port of the local OctoFarm website**
+- OCTOFARM_PORT (Optional, default=4000) **the port of the local OctoFarm website**.
+For example:
 >
 > OCTOFARM_PORT=4000
-- OCTOFARM_ALLOW_PRERELEASE_INSTALL **you want to have the latest premature releases as well, accepting unstable code.**
-> OCTOFARM_PORT=true_or_anything_which_is_not_empty

-## (Optional) .env file
+## The `.env` file
 A very simple text file with a variable per line.
-The following `.env`is already enough to make sure OctoFarm works as you like:
+The following `.env` is often already enough to make sure OctoFarm works as you like:
 ```
 MONGO=mongodb://127.0.0.1:27017/octofarm
 OCTOFARM_PORT=4000